Yomguithereal/kotatsu/README.md

 # kotatsu

-**kotatsu** is a straightforward CLI tool aiming either at running node.js scripts or serving JavaScript web applications in a modern environment (modules, ES2015, [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html), etc.).
+**kotatsu** is a straightforward CLI tool aiming either at running node.js scripts or serving JavaScript/TypeScript web applications in a modern environment (modules, ES2015, [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html), etc.).

 Its goal is to relieve developers from the really heavy stack that we now face on a daily basis when working with modern JavaScript.